IT-Skills-Exchange/algorithms-structures-patterns/README.md

 ## [Data Structures](data-structures/README.md "The data structures chapter")

-In this tutorial the following data structures will be described:
+In the tutorial the following data structures will be described:

 TODO:

 ## [Algorithms](algorithms/README.md "The algorithms chapter")

-In this tutorial the following algorithms will be described:
+In the tutorial the following algorithms will be described:

 TODO: